By Larry Chatterley and Randon Jenson, CTC Associates

 - What form of marketing is in place to help increase patient flow?
 Unless this is addressed and in place before the associate starts, there might be difficulties having a successful associateship.

 Most associates are paid a percentage of their respective gross production.
 In most markets and situations, this percentage for general practitioners is about thirty percent.
 (Specialty practices/specialist associates are often paid a higher percentage.)
 It is not uncommon, however, to see a flat wage or salary paid as well, or a variation of the two.
 In other words, the associate is paid a flat rate per day (i.e. $500) or 30% percentage of production, whichever is higher.
 This method is particularly effective in situations where it may take the associate several months to “ramp up.”

 However, the host doctor should expect to see a consequential decline in income over the short term as he/she subsidizes the associate’s income via the draw.
 This will last until the associate’s percentage wage is sufficient enough to cover the minimum, at which point the host should expect to begin earning an override on the associate’s production.
 The question here is if the dental practice is in a financial position to subsidize the associate wages over a 6 to 12 month period.
 If not, then maybe step back and reassess the situation.

 Years ago this was not the case.
 One could just add another doctor and more new patients would flow through the door.
 This has not been the case in the more popular and competitive areas of the country for more than a decade.

 If you or your practice are experiencing greater patient flow than you can comfortably handle, then you might be good candidate to hire another pair of committed hands to handle the load.
-If not, and you still want to hire an associate, you must assess the dental practice transition potential and create an effective game plan to increase patients or reduce overhead.
+If not, and you still want to hire an associate, you must assess the potential and create an effective game plan to increase patients or reduce overhead.